blackmirag3/Classify/docs/UserGuide.md

 ### Undo a delete and restore the deleted student to the working list `undo`
 Undoes the latest "delete student".
 Used by typing `undo`

-This command does not undo changes from the "edit" command.

 Format: `undo`

 ```